hanford/angular-vdom/readme.md

 required: `true`
 type: `object`
 Default values for configuring the angular component.
 Binded value changes will trigger an .$onChange(), which will then [rAF](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) and render

+#### TODO
+- Emit events for angular controller consumption
+- Integrate into ui-router and angulars router for full page virtual-dom pages

 #### Building